wbuntine/topic-models/HCA/scripts/README.txt

 Routine to generate word clouds and graph.
 Requires other code and only tested in Linux but should work on Mac OSX.
-1. Make sure you have graphviz and ImageMagick installed.
+1. Make sure you have graphviz installed.
 2. Install Andreas Mueller's wordcloud in Python, for instance using pip(3).
-3. Replace his wordcloud.py library file with the one in this directory.
+3. Replace his "wordcloud.py" library file with the one in this directory.
     Just hope the versions match!
+4. Copy "topset2word.pl" from this directory into your path.
 4. Then your are good.
 Read the man page.
 See example outputs at: http://topicmodels.org/2016/03/25/visualising-a-topic-model/